camptocamp/c2c.recipe.msgfmt/README.rst

 c2c.recipe.msgfmt
 =====================

-A buildout recipe compile message catalog to binary format.
+A buildout recipe to compile message catalog to binary format.

 Requirements
 ------------